midnightntwrk/midnight-architecture/proposals/0004-micro-adt-language.md

-Note that the `ledger.field.operation(arguments)` notation is likely syntactic sugar for something like `ledger$operation("field", arguments)`, which corresponds to the query `operation("field", arguments)`, with `ledger` vs `local.ledger` distinguishing if this query is a public oracle or private oracle query.
+Note that the `ledger.field.operation(arguments)` notation is likely syntactic sugar for something like `ledger$operation("field", arguments)`, which corresponds to the query `operation("field", arguments)`, with `ledger` vs (the potential) `local.ledger` distinguishing if this query is a public oracle or private oracle query.

 Some additional syntactic sugar is desirable but optional: